samuel-jimenez/GramEditor/docs/src/mission.md

 I don't want my software to update itself automatically, or to download binaries without me explicitly asking it to.

 I don't want to sign in, or sign up, or join the community.
 I want my tools to be hammers, screwdrivers and saws.
 I don't need my hammer to come with a subscription fee.

-## Features:
+## Features

 - Open: No telemetry, AI or privacy-invading third party integrations.
 - Performance: Focuses on helping you with your programming tasks instead of